rharbird/microbit-challenges/docs/source/basics/data_types.rst

 | Booleans        | Values representing true and false values            | ``False``          |
 +-----------------+------------------------------------------------------+--------------------+

 In a simple program you might use all of these.
-Here are the data types you could use for a program storing information about your micro:bit games:
+Here are the data types you could use in a program storing information about your micro:bit game:

 .. figure:: assets/dataTypes.png
 	 :align: center